-The employer must determine why the collecting of personal data is necessary for carrying out the employer’s duties, and this must be done in connection with the planning of the data collection.
-The employer may not retain any outdated or unnecessary data on employees.
+The employer must determine why the collecting of personal data is necessary for carrying out the employer’s duties and the purpose for which personal data is collected, and this must be done in connection with the planning of the data collection.
+This assessment must be made separately in each case.
+In addition, the employer must determine in advance the person who is responsible for processing personal data.
+The employer may not retain any outdated, incorrect or unnecessary data on employees.

 When processing the personal data of employees, the employer must implement appropriate measures in order to protect the privacy of employees and to facilitate the data subject’s right of access.

 According to the Data Protection Regulation, the data subject has the right to:

 - be informed of the processing of his or her personal data

 - rectify the data

 - erase the data and be forgotten

 - restrict the use of the data